-Promoting better understanding of Europe among our young citizens
+Promoting better understanding of Europe and the wider world among our young citizens

 SIR DAVID EDWARD (PATRON)

 Sir David is a Scottish advocate and was appointed Queen’s Counsel in 1974.
 He served as Professor of European Institutions at the University of Edinburgh and then for fourteen years as a Judge in the European Court in Luxembourg.
 He was appointed a Knight of the Order of St Michael and St George in 2004 and sat as a temporary judge of the Court of Session until 2009.
 He is Professor Emeritus and Chairman of the Europa Institute at the University of Edinburgh, and has been Chairman of the Carnegie Trust for the Universities of Scotland from 2003 until 2015.
 He is deeply committed to creating opportunities for young European citizens.